OverkillGuy/python-template/DESIGN.md

 ## Python-specific design choices

-### Use of Poetry
+### Use of uv, beyond Poetry

 As many have noted before, `pip` and `virtualenv` are absolutely sufficient to make python code flow.
-But having experienced other languages and their well-integrated tooling for package creation, virtual environment management, build and release, `poetry` is just too convenient.
+But having experienced other languages and their well-integrated tooling for package creation, virtual environment management, build and release, standalone tools like `uv` are just too convenient.

 It covers the package definition (much, much more simply than obscure `setup.py`, with a well defined specification, and declaratively, avoiding arbitrary code execution that `setup.py` somehow encourages).

-It covers the virtual-environment management too.
-We recommend the setting `virtualenvs.in-project` be set to `true` (see `make poetry-venv-local`), to allow for easy inspection and wipe of the `.venv/` (see `make poetry-venv-nuke`).
+It covers the virtual-environment management too, and replaces both `pipx` and `pyenv` in terms of replacing the  allow for easy inspection and wipe of the `.venv/` (see `make venv-nuke`).

-All in all, these features are too good to ignore, just wrap all commands in `poetry run` to ensure venv is respected, and move on.
+All in all, these features are too good to ignore, just wrap all commands in `uv run` to ensure venv is respected, and move on.

-There is no well-known Docker image with `poetry` installed, so the first step in that image is installing poetry itself.
-Note the release docker image does not contain poetry, nor does it need it, only installing the built package via `pip`, to minimize dependencies.
+Note the release docker image does not contain uv, nor does it need it, only installing the built package via `pip`, to minimize installed dependencies.

 ### Gitignore